ibm-cloud-docs/Cloudant/offerings/responsibilities.md

 |HA/DR (multi-zone region) | {{site.data.keyword.cloudant_short_notm}} stores all documents in triplicate on separate servers that are spread across three separate availability zones by default.  | |
 |HA/DR (single-zone region)| {{site.data.keyword.cloudant_short_notm}} stores all documents in triplicate on three separate physical servers within the availability zone by default.  | |
 |Back up and restore|   | Customer is responsible for backup and restore of data to roll back to a previous state in the database.
 See [{{site.data.keyword.cloudant_short_notm}} backup and recovery](/docs/Cloudant?topic=Cloudant-ibm-cloudant-backup-and-recovery) documentation for recommended tooling. |
 {: caption="Table 1.
-Responsibilities for incident and operations" caption-side="top"}
+Responsibilities for incidents and operations" caption-side="top"}
 {: summary="The rows are read from left to right.
 The first column describes the task that the customer or {{site.data.keyword.IBM_notm}} might be responsible for.
 The second column describes {{site.data.keyword.IBM_notm}} responsibilities for that task.
 The third column describes your responsibilities as the customer for that task."}

 ## Change management